General Dynamics : Canada defiant after Saudi Arabia freezes new trade over human rights call | 4-Traders

-In her first public response to Saudi Arabia's actions, Foreign Minister Chrystia Freeland said "Canada will always stand up for human rights in Canada and around the world, and women's rights are human rights."
+In her first public response to Saudi Arabia's actions, Foreign Minister Chrystia Freeland said, "Canada will always stand up for human rights in Canada and around the world, and women's rights are human rights."

 Riyadh on Sunday recalled its ambassador from Canada and gave the Canadian ambassador 24 hours to leave.
 The Saudi government also banned new trade with Canada, although it was unclear if it would affect existing annual Saudi-Canadian trade of nearly $4 billion and a $13 billion defense contract.